 Create a Chore List (for Older Kids)

 Now that my teens can tackle just about every housekeeping item in the house, my husband and I came up with what we refer to as the “ultimate house cleaning list”.
 My kids have certain things on the list that they do every day (like cleaning the bathroom sink, making beds and wiping the kitchen counters after dinner).
-Other things are only occasional (like vacuuming out the windowsills, wiping down the ceiling fan blades or scrubbing the bath mat in the shower).
+Other things are only occasional (like vacuuming out the windowsills or wiping down the ceiling fan blades).

 Having an ultimate list reminds us of what tasks we need to complete.
 I laminated the list and keep it in the same place so everyone knows where to find it.

 Recognize and Reward Work That Goes Above & Beyond

 How much should you pay your child for chores?
 That’s something each family should decide on.
 We don’t pay our kids for household chores.
 We believe that we’re teaching our kids lifelong skills and responsibility.

 However when our kids do something that is out of the ordinary or particularly challenging, we will reward.
 Sometimes it’s a special treat, a few dollars or dinner out.
 It’s also important to thank them on a daily basis to let them know you appreciate their efforts.

 I’ve found that since getting my kids do housework, they are actually less likely to be making big messes.
 When cooking in the kitchen, my high schooler is a heck of a lot neater when he knows that HE is the one who has to clean it up afterwards!

 Dealing with Grumblings in the Ranks